hollai465/FinalProject/README.md

 **Data**:
 We implemented data from Vuong et al.'s multinational dataset of game players’ behaviors in a virtual world and environmental perceptions (https://www.scidb.cn/en/detail?dataSetId=cb5d36cce29f4e5695a586c9b85d04b6&dataSetType=journal) and the Peoples' Climate Vote (https://peoplesclimate.vote/data-center).
+To enable direct comparison, country names were standardized (e.g., “Viet Nam” to “Vietnam”), and responses from Dataset 2 were scaled to match Dataset 1’s 1–5 Likert format.
+Only overlapping countries were retained.
+Survey questions were grouped into five thematic categories—ranging from beliefs about overpopulation to technological optimism—enabling consistent cross-dataset analysis.
+Countries were further grouped by region to support broader pattern recognition.

 ---
 ## Project Poster